 Diabetes is a chronic disease that develops when the pancreas stops producing insulin, which moves sugar out of your bloodstream, or when your body cannot properly utilize insulin.
 When you do not have insulin, your blood sugar levels get too high, leading to serious health complications.

-Type 2 diabetes represents 90-95% of all cases of diabetes.
+Type 2 diabetes represents 90-95% of all cases of diabetes and very commonly runs in families.
 You are more likely to get diagnosed with Type 2 diabetes after the age of 45, but it can develop at any age, including in older children and young adolescents.